dav1dnix/scripts/screenshot/README.md

 # screenshot
-## Screenshots an area and copies 0x0.arikawa-hi.me url to clipboard
+## Screenshots an area and copies your domain url to clipboard

 ## Dependencies
 - maim